ZipCar: Using This Car Sharing Service When I Travel

-I have never used a car-sharing service like ZipCar before but I did while I was on a trip to Vancouver.
+I have never used ZipCar, a car-sharing service in the past but recently tried this service while I was in Vancouver.
 I’ve always had a car so I never really thought about using a service of this nature prior to this trip.
-Whenever I have traveled I would always rent a car with the big car rental companies but have heard so much about car sharing from my car-less friends.
+Whenever I have travelled I would always rent a car with the big car rental companies but have heard so much about car sharing from my car-less friends.
 I decided I would try out a few services while I was in Vancouver.

-ZipCar is a great service when you live in a city where it offered and you don’t own a car but occasionally need one to run errands.
+ZipCar is a great service when you don’t own a car but occasionally need one to run errands.
 You know those times when you have to do an Ikea run or need to go to your storage unit?
 You can use the car by the hour or by the day.
 The best part about ZipCar is that gas and insurance are included and you can choose from different types of cars like a van or a hatchback or a hybrid.

-ZipCar is not only great for city dwellers; it’s also great for travelers.
+ZipCar is not only great for city dwellers; it’s also great for travellers.
 Why?
-I liked the idea of not having to deal with insurance.
-I always debate or rather risk not getting insurance when I get a rental car.
+I liked the idea of not having to deal with rental car insurance.
+I always debate or rather risk not getting insurance when I rent a car.
 It’s nice to know it’s included and it makes the experience less stressful.
 Gas?
 I’ll admit it can be annoying to have to fill up the exact amount that was in the car when you picked it up.
 I also like that you could use it for as little as an hour or for an overnight trip.